WaterFutures/water-futures-battle/docs/problem/system-description/municipalities.md

 #### Water Demand Model {#sec:water-dem}

-The methodology developed to generate water consumption time series builds on historical data from the Dutch Drinking Water Statistics[@Vewin_2025], which provide nationwide trends in total drinking water production, sectoral water use, and non-revenue water over the period 2000–2024.
+The methodology developed to generate water consumption time series builds on historical data from the Dutch association of water companies [@Vewin_2025], which provide nationwide trends in total drinking water production, sectoral water use, and non-revenue water over the period 2000–2024.
 Specifically, water-consumption time series generation is structured into three phases.

-Phase I. The first phase estimates the annual water volume supplied to each municipality using information on households, and businesses, complemented by projected data where required.
+Phase I. The first phase estimates the annual water volume supplied to each municipality using information on households and businesses [@CBS_2025], complemented by projected data where required.
-These annual volumes are calibrated to match national totals reported in official statistics [@CBS_2025] and then randomized around the calibrated value to introduce variability among municipalities.
+These annual volumes are calibrated to match national totals reported in official statistics [@Vewin_2025] and then randomized around the calibrated value to introduce variability among municipalities.

 Phase II.
 In the second phase, representative hourly consumption profiles are assigned to each municipality using a library of year-long, normalized profiles derived from district-metered areas and pre-processed to remove leakage effects.
 In greater detail, for each municipality, two residential profiles are selected from the library according to municipality population class, while a single non-residential profile is drawn from a dedicated set.